Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Different uses for food scraps, led to some discussions with families
+They noticed how big our local park actually is when looking at it on the map.

 Helpful Report

 What are three words that describe the activities in this kit?
-Design Evaluate Recipes
+Engaging, Variety, Hands-on

 How effective was the resource in fostering critical thinking about food waste issues?